Buttermilk is a fermented dairy product.

 May support strong bones

-A study in people ages 13–99 observed that those with phosphorus intakes 2–3 times higher than the recommended dietary allowance of 700 mg per day, increased their bone mineral density by 2.1% and bone mineral content by 4.2% over the 5-year survey period (
+A 5-year study in people aged 13–99 observed that those with phosphorus intakes 2–3 times higher than the recommended dietary allowance of 700 mg per day increased their bone mineral density by 2.1% and bone mineral content by 4.2% (

 Higher intake of phosphorus-rich foods was also associated with higher calcium intake.
 Eating more calcium and phosphorus was linked to a 45% lower overall risk of osteoporosis among adults with normal blood levels of these two minerals (